Facts about Thomas Edison

 Thomas Edison Biography

-Edison became close friends with another inventor/businessman, Henry Ford — the two often vacationed together and had adjoining winter homes in Fort Myers, Florida… Edison’s name lives on in several modern companies including Consolidated Edison (“Con-Ed”)… Edison had a public rivalry with another electrical genius, Nikola Tesla, and battled in the marketplace (“Battle of the Currents” in the press) with George Westinghouse… Louis Lumiére is another man who helped make movies a part of modern life.
+Thomas Edison became close friends with another inventor/businessman, Henry Ford — the two often vacationed together and had adjoining winter homes in Fort Myers, Florida… Thomas Edison’s name lives on in several modern companies including Consolidated Edison (“Con-Ed”)… Thomas Edison had a public rivalry with another electrical genius, Nikola Tesla, and battled in the marketplace (called the “Battle of the Currents” in the press) with George Westinghouse… Louis Lumiére is another man who helped make movies a part of modern life.